 If error response is received for the SIP REFER request or the subsequent SIP NOTIFY requests include a non-2xx final response, the controller UE shall consider the transfer operation failed and continue the existing session with media components prior to the failed transfer attempt.

+If the error response received for the SIP REFER includes a 497 response, the controller UE shall consider the transfer operation failed and continue the existing session with media components prior to the failed transfer attempt.
+If SIP 497 response is received with warning header, the SC UE may provide an indication of the reason for the failure to the upper layers.

 The controller UE may also receive SIP NOTIFY requests as the results from the SIP SUBSCRIBE request to the dialog event package between itself and the SCC AS as described in clause 15.
 The controller UE shall save the media information (i.e. media type(s) and port number(s)) received in the body of the SIP NOTIFY requests in order to perform further inter-UE transfer operations on the controllee UE.